By Jennifer McManus, RD, LDN, CDCES

 These are all known as "healthy fats" that can help reduce cholesterol and triglyceride levels.

-Omega-3 fatty acids are found in foods such as:
+Omega-3 fatty acids are found in foods such as salmon, walnuts, tofu, flaxseed, and canola oil.

 How to limit sodium intake